Tapinarof

 PropertyDetail

-Pharmacologic classAryl hydrocarbon receptor (AhR) modulating agonist
+Pharmacologic classAryl hydrocarbon receptor (AhR) agonist

-Chemical name3,5-dihydroxy-4-isopropyl-trans-stilbene; also known as (E)-2-isopropyl-5-styrylbenzene-1,3-diol
+Chemical name3,5-dihydroxy-4-isopropyl-trans-stilbene; also (E)-2-isopropyl-5-styrylbenzene-1,3-diol

 Empirical formulaC₁₇H₁₈O₂; molecular weight 254.32